MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 airsensor/latest/airsensor_scaqmd_latest45.rda
 ```

-The `createVideo_exec.R` script is run once daily to populate generate 7-day
+The `createVideo_exec.R` script is run once daily to generate 7-day
 videos of hourly sensor data for each community.
 These are found in the
-`videos` directory with names like:
+`videos/` directory with names like:

 ```
-SCAH_20190802.mp4
+videos/2020/11/SCAH_20201101.mp4
-SCAH_20190803.mp4
+videos/2020/11/SCAH_20201102.mp4
-SCAH_20190804.mp4
+videos/2020/11/SCAH_20201103.mp4
 ```

 ### R Shiny application

 A full-featured, web based user interface was created allowing end users to generate
-plots of recent data for specific Purple Air sensors.
+plots of recent data for specific PurpleAir sensors.
 Our technology of choice
 was to build an [R Shiny](https://www.rstudio.com/products/shiny/) application
 and to host it using [R Shiny Server](https://www.rstudio.com/products/shiny-2/).